jmviz/wety/server/deployment.md

 ## Set up SSL certification

-We will use CertBot to get free SSL certification so API requests can be made through HTTPS, following [these directions](https://certbot.eff.org/instructions?ws=other&os=ubuntufocal) (`snap` should already be installed, so skip that part):
+We will use Certbot to get free SSL certification so API requests can be made through HTTPS, following [these directions](https://certbot.eff.org/instructions?ws=other&os=ubuntufocal) (`snap` should already be installed, so skip that part):

 ```bash
 sudo snap install core; sudo snap refresh core